2026 Family Guide

 • Instrument (if your child is taking instrumental music classes)

-• Dance Attire (if your child is taking a Dance class, see below for details)
+• Dance attire (if your child is taking a Dance class, see below for details)

 • Camera (if your child is taking Photography)